The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 They copy ``inverter`` design, rename it.
 Then run the flow and the router crashes with ``error 10``.
 This is caused by enabled "basic placement", which works only for designs with a couple of dozen standard cells, not hundreds.
-So when you change the basic inverter with a design containing many cells router will not be able to route your design, therefore crashing with cryptic message.
+So when you change the basic inverter with a design containing many cells, the router will not be able to route your design, therefore crashing with cryptic messages.

 Create the RTL files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^